Easy and Edible Sugar Skulls

 Process

 Pre-heat oven to 200 degrees F (approx 95 degrees C).
-Cover the baking sheet with aluminum foil.
+Cover the baking sheet with aluminum foil or parchment paper.

-In a bowl, combine sugar, water and extract of your choice.
+In a bowl, combine the granulated sugar, water and extract of your choice.
 Using your fingers, combine everything really well until it feels like slightly wet sand.

-Take the mold and pack the sugar really well, pushing with your fingers until every space of the mold is filled up.
+Take the skull mold and pack the granulated white sugar mixture really well, pushing with your fingers until every space of the mold is filled up.
 Turn them over carefully on the aluminum foil-prepared baking sheet, and bake for 15 minutes.

 sugar skulls mold